kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

 You can add presets and folders of presets using the presets menu in the upper left of the BSB editor.
 Each menu has an option for adding a folder or adding a preset to it.
-You can also manage presets by using the \"Manage Presets\" button.
+You can also manage presets by using the "Manage Presets" button.
 This will open up a dialog with a tree view of your presets, allowing you to rename the presets and folders, as well as reorganize by dragging and dropping.
 You can remove presets and folders here by right-clicking and selecting the remove option.
-Changes in the dialog are not committed until you press the save button, so if you close the window or cancel, you\'re old settings will be still in tact.
+Changes in the dialog are not committed until you press the save button, so if you close the window or cancel, you're old settings will be still in tact.

 ### Automation {#bsbAutomation}